ASFHyP3/bullets/README.md

 **For `bullets`, the PAT needs *no* scopes selected** since it's just reading information about repositories you have access to.
-For best security, we recommend creating a least-privileged PAT just for bullets.
+For best security, we recommend creating a least-privileged PAT just for `bullets`.

-Once you have your PAT, you need to set a `GITHUB_TOKEN` environment variable with the PAT as it's value:
+Once you have your PAT, you need to set a `GITHUB_TOKEN` environment variable with the PAT as its value:
 ```
 export GITHUB_TOKEN=XXX
 ```